 (she/her)

 Hello!
-I'm a Licensed Professional Counselor (LPC) with 15 years of experience I specialize in addressing a variety of symptoms including anxious/unhealthy thinking, nervous system disregulation, unhealthy eating habits, lack of motivation, negative self image as well as issues such as stress management, life transitions, body image issues, aging, career transitions and more.
-Prior to my work in the mental health field, I spent 15 years in operations management with Walmart Logistics.
-I returned to school in my early 40s and earned a Master of Science in Clinical Mental Health Counseling then spent the next several years working towards my license.
+I'm a Licensed Professional Counselor (LPC) in the state of PA and I specialize in addressing a variety of concerns including anxiety, nervous system disregulation, body image issues, depression, motivation issues and resolving unhealthy habits as well as addressing issues such as stress management, grief, aging, life and career transitions and more.
+I take an integrative approach that focuses heavily on wellness and the interconnectedness of physical and mental health.
+Prior to my 15 years in the mental health field, I spent 15 years in Operations Management with Walmart Logistics.
+I returned to school in my early 40s, earned a Master of Science in Clinical Mental Health Counseling, then spent the next several years working towards my license.
 During that time I worked in a variety of settings including outpatient and community mental health, intensive family services, and most recently private practice.
 In addition to my years of experience in the mental health field, I have decades of work and life experiences that have shaped my ability to be a knowledgeable and compassionate therapist.
-I have worked with clients of all ages and backgrounds and pride myself on my ability to find common ground and create a welcoming and non-judgmental environment where you can seek to be your happiest and healthiest self.
+I have supported clients of all ages and backgrounds.
+I provide affirming, non-discriminatory care to all individuals and I work to create a welcoming and non-judgmental environment where you can seek to be your happiest and healthiest self.
+I love working with clients who are seeking growth and development as they navigate different stages of life and who take an active interest in participating in their own success.
 I look forward to meeting you and discussing how we can work together to achieve your goals!

 Our first session together is all about getting to know you.
 We'll talk about who you are, what you enjoy, the challenges you're facing and what led you to therapy.
 We'll also talk a bit about your history and your past but our main focus will most often be on your present experience and how we can improve that experience.
 We'll begin identifying your goals and desired outcomes in order to develop a plan for your treatment.